lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ## PAF Workflow

 Below is a screenshot of the workflow.
-The original document is located in the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.
+The original document is located in the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.
 You may find it refreshing that, with the exception of the change from "components" to "factors," the workflow for PCA and PAF are quite similar.

 ![Image of the workflow for PAF](images/PAF/PAFworkflow.png)

 Steps in the process include:

-* Creating an items only dataframe where all items are scaled in the same direction (i.e., negatively worded items are reverse-scored).
+* Creating an items only dataframe where all items are scaled in the same direction (i.e., negatively worded items are reverse scored).
 * Conducting tests that assess the statistical assumptions of PAF to ensure that the data is appropriate for PAF.
 * Determining the number of factors (think "subscales") to extract.
 * Conducting the factor extraction -- this process will likely occur iteratively,